ansys/pymechanical/doc/source/user_guide_scripting/threading.rst

 executing in a single core or multiple cores.

 In a traditional computer instruction set architecture, memory is a store of data that stores the program itself and data used by the program.
-CPUs will contain a small amount of memory that can be used to run a program, but often times an external memory store, typically using RAM, is used by the program.
+CPUs contain a small amount of memory that can be used to run a program, but often times an external memory store, typically using RAM, is used by the program.
 Often times, when running a program, the CPU needs to fetch data from RAM, or store data back into RAM.